NFJones/pipoe/README.md

   --default-license DEFAULT_LICENSE, -d DEFAULT_LICENSE
                         The default license to use when the package license cannot be mapped.
+  --pypi, -s            Use oe pypi class for recipe
 > pipoe -p requests
 Gathering info:
   requests